Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 Soon you will come to the path of the city wall and enjoy the lovely views of Girona.
 It’s about a 30-40 min walk before you see an exit that will lead you down a set of stairs in another part of Girona.
 Totally worth the trek.

-Known as El Call, this part of Girona in the old town is definitely the most idyllic part of the city as it is well-preserved.
+The Jewish Quarter known as El Call, this part of Girona in the old town is definitely the most idyllic part of the city as it is well-preserved.
 It is also where the cathedral resides and the Jewish History Museum.
-If you want to learn more about the area, we suggest visiting the museum.

 When I first booked our trip to Girona, I wondered why there were so many pictures of this bridge, I had no idea it was called Eiffel Bridge and that it was designed and constructed by Gustave Eiffel.